 To achieve this, it is essential to study in depth each plot until you understand it, know how each element behaves, determine the strengths and weaknesses, know which pests are especially sensitive, at what time of year they are most vulnerable, what is the rate of each one, if they are colder, more humid or less ventilated … All this information is the basis on which it is established what specific care we must provide to each one to obtain quality grapes in profitable quantity.

-The only feature that the parcels of the ribeira de A Cova have in common with each other is that each one of them is different from the others.
+The only feature that the parcels of A Cova´s riverbanks have in common with each other is that each one of them is different from the others.
 More than 15 vine varieties, among different clones of the same variety, centennial strains and foreign varieties, grown on granite, shale and slate soils and dotted with fragments of quartz, clay, boulders and sabrego (decomposed granite), cover the slopes that reach a 40% slope to save 300 meters of unevenness and with all possible orientations due to the angle opened by the meander.

 Each plot is a world that, based on observation and analysis, we are deciphering over the years.
 The objective, as we said, is to understand how the elements present during cultivation affect the qualities of the grape and the properties of the wine.
 What makes a year drier?
 And the volume of the harvest?
 What contributions does each of them need to recover from one campaign and prepare for the next?
 What variety of vine is best suited for each location?
 How do the qualities of the grape vary when some of the factors involved vary?
 Analyzing and contrasting these data allows us to find the best versions of each plot, the versions that we want to turn into wine, and know what conditions we have to promote in the vineyard to achieve it.